Workflow as a Service Broker in Cloud Environment: A Systematic Mapping Study: Introduction

-We have conducted a systematic literature review (SLR) \cite{kitchenham2009systematic} in the field of WaaS brokers within the cloud environment.
+We have conducted an SMS \cite{kitchenham2011using, peterson2015guidelines} in the field of WaaS brokers within the cloud environment.
 To identify studies related to this area, we designed queries based on key terms relevant to the field.
 A three-tier search strategy was employed, consisting of \textit{database search}, \textit{backward snowballing}, and \textit{forward snowballing} (see Section \ref{sec:methodology}).
-By integrating these three search strategies, 74 papers from 43 different venues (journals and conferences) were selected based on specific inclusion and exclusion criteria.
+By integrating these three search strategies, 87 papers from 49 different venues (journals and conferences) were selected based on specific inclusion and exclusion criteria.
 These papers were then analyzed to answer 5 research questions, serving as a valuable resource for research teams and developers in the field.
-All included papers and the extracted information for answering the research questions are available in an Excel supplementary file, accessible at \url{https://github.com/SaeidAbrishami/WaaSBroker}.
+All included papers and the corresponding extracted data used to address the research questions are provided in Appendix B, as an Excel supplementary file available at \url{https://github.com/SaeidAbrishami/WaaSBroker}.

 The remainder of this article is organized as follows: Section \ref{sec:architecture} provides a detailed introduction to the architecture of WaaS brokers.
 Section \ref{sec:methodology} elaborates on the research methodology and provides a brief report of the review.
 Section \ref{sec:taxonomy} proposes a taxonomy for this field and surveys existing solutions based on this taxonomy.
 The future directions of WaaS brokers are outlined in Section \ref{sec:future}, and Section \ref{sec:conclusion} concludes the article.
+Furthermore, Appendix A discusses real-world adoption and industrial implementations of WaaS brokers.